pyfsi/coconut/coupling_components/predictors/predictors.md

 The different predictors differ in the number of previous iterations they take into account and the polynomial degree that is used.

-Only the `type` has to provided, no `settings` dictionary is required.
+Only the `type` has to be provided, no `settings` dictionary is required.

 ## Linear
 This predictor uses the results from the last two time steps to determine the initial guess in the current time step